snotskie/ttrpg/md/index.md

 To provide Help:

 1. **Pay Help Cost:** Once per roll, whether your own or another character's, you may attempt to Help by spending a number of Blessings.
-2. **Note the Success/Victory Gap:** Make note of how much higher the character needs to roll to achieve their goals: to succeed to Check or win the Contest (described below) with at least a certain outcome size (also described below).
+2. **Note the Success/Victory Gap:** Make note of how much higher the character needs to roll to achieve their goals: to succeed the Check or win the Contest (described below) with at least a certain outcome size (also described below).
 This amount is the "success/victory gap."
 3. **Attempt Help:** Then, roll a number of $d6$ dice equal to the number of Blessings spent above.
 If any of these dice meets or beats the success/victory gap, then the value of the roll changes so the character achieves their goals.

 Also note: